Day 1, Home to Gale and John’s near Gridley, CA via I-5, CA99

 It was sometime around 0630 that I rolled out of the sack and began my day.
 Lavonne joined me sometime around 0700.
 We had the heaters going to be comfy that morning, but it was a clear, beautiful country morning.

 We walked to the house when Gale and John were up and around.
 It was, as usual, decided that John and I would make a Mickey D’s run for breakfast.
-We returned with delicious breakfast sandwiches all ’round, followed by the pluots we brought, and continued our visit.
+We returned with delicious breakfast sandwiches all ’round, and then enjoyed the pluots from the fruit stand.

 After breakfast I prepared Big Blue for our trip home, and after farewells and hugs, we climbed aboard and pulled out of their driveway about 1000.